Because of the overwhelming evidence against him, Avery’s defense had to be that all of the evidence was planted. That defense including alleging:

 Teresa Halbach's key was found in Steven Avery's bedroom on November 8th.
 It was attached to the lanyard fob that Teresa's sister, Katie Halbach, testified she had given to Teresa after attending an event where it was given away as a promotional item.
 The key was swabbed for DNA, and returned a DNA profile that matched Steven Avery.
 None of Teresa's DNA was found.
 It was not separately tested for blood, so it is unknown whether this DNA was from blood or another source (such as skin cells).

-Officers testified they were collecting pornographic materials from the bookcase in the bedroom, and bumped and shook it quite a bit while searching it.
+Officers testified they were collecting pornographic materials from the bookcase in the bedroom, and bumped and shook it while searching it.
 After searching the bookcase, they noticed a key on the floor next to it that had not been there before.
 They assumed it had been on or in the bookcase, and had fallen to the floor when the bookcase was moved.
 The back panel of the bookcase was separated from the body, so the key could've fallen through the back as it was turned and searched.
 The key was noticed by Lt.
 James Lenk, who had been deposed in Avery's wrongful imprisonment suit against Manitowoc County.
 He was under the supervision of Deputy Kucharski from the Calumet County Sheriff's Department, whose job was to oversee the search and keep watch over the Manitowoc County officers.
-Kucharski testifies that while he kept watch over the officers and did not believe the key was planted, it would have been possible when he was distracted.
+Kucharski testifies that while he kept watch over the officers and did not believe the key was planted, it could have been possible when he was distracted.

 The key is a challenging piece of evidence for either side.
 The prosecution must explain why the key was not found before November 8th.
 While most prior entries were short and only for collection of specific types of evidence, they did search for two and a half hours on November 5th, and did not find the key.
 Kucharski himself testified that it would've been possible for Lenk or Colborn to have planted it.

 The defense has a number of questions to answer, as well.
-The key was found on a lanyard matching the one Teresa's sister testified Teresa used.
+The key was found on a lanyard matching the one Teresa's sister testified Teresa used, the other piece of which was found in Teresa’s Rav-4.
 Unless the police had asked specific questions about the lanyard previously, they would have no way of knowing it would be found on such a lanyard.
 The key also successfully started Teresa's car.
 The State Crime Lab's DNA expert testified it would not be unusual for Teresa's DNA to have been degraded or rubbed off after having been handled by another person.
 The key also may have been wiped clean (if Avery had used it and had a cut on his right hand, it is reasonable to think he would've wanted to wash the blood off before putting it in his dresser), and then carried to the bedroom by Avery, also resulting in only his DNA being present.
 As the key was Teresa's, even if it were a spare, the question of how the police got it before planting it must be answered.
 It presumably would've been with Teresa's body or belongings, which were all found burned on Avery's property.
-This would imply the police were the ones to burn Teresa's body and belongings after finding them and retained the key, which is an extremely serious accusation and requires a high amount of planning, and skilled execution without being noticed in a high-profile case with media swarming and five other agencies on the scene.
+This would imply the police were the ones to burn Teresa's body or belongings after finding them and retained the key, which is an extremely serious accusation and requires a high amount of planning, and skilled execution without being noticed in a high-profile case with media swarming and five other agencies on the scene.
 Another alternative is that the real killer simply left the key somewhere else, and the Manitowoc officers were lucky enough to find it quickly, before anyone else searching the property, and plant it in Avery's room.
 There is also the question of how Avery's DNA would've gotten on the key, although it would be possible to transfer his DNA by rubbing it on another item containing his DNA.

 The bones in the burn pit